sto3014/LRPhotos/README.md

 * Person info will NOT be removed from metadata
 * Location info will NOT be removed from metadata

+Remarks: If you don't export videos as original the create date of the video will be set to the current date.

 Of course, you may change these settings for your service definition.

 ### Re-Publishing